 What I like about Boston is that it feels like a mix of a big city and a small town.
 Boston is a city of neighborhoods, each with their own characteristics and attractions.
-In one town you have the towering skyscrapers of a major modern metropolis and tree-filled, suburb-like residential areas.
+In one town you have the towering skyscrapers of a major modern metropolis and tree-filled residential areas.
 Plus, the city is small enough geographically that you can actually get to almost any destination in a reasonable time.
 Of the big cities I’ve lived in (New York; Varanasi, India; and Boston) for any considerable length of time, I can safely say Boston is my favorite so far.

 Besides all of the gustatory delights Boston has to offer, Rob and I have really enjoyed some of Boston’s major, and minor, attractions.
-We recently visited the Isabella Stewart Gardner Museum, which was even free for me with my BU Id card!
-The Museum was quirky and fun, with a gorgeous atrium full of lush plants that I just wanted to hide in for the rest of winter.
-I also really enjoyed sitting on a couch in the Museum library, reading about the story of Ms. Gardner while enjoying the song of their adorable little canaries.
+We recently visited the Isabella Stewart Gardner Museum, which was even free for me with my BU Id card.
+The Museum was quirky and fun, with a gorgeous atrium full of lush plants that I wanted to hide in for the rest of winter.
+I also really enjoyed sitting on a couch in the Museum library, reading about the story of Ms. Gardner while enjoying the song of their adorable canaries.
 In the past, we have also visited Faneuil Hall, the Old North Church, and the Cheers Bar.
 We have future visits planned to the Boston Aquarium, the MFA, the Skywalk Observatory in the Prudential Center, and perhaps even a tour on the Freedom Trail at some point when it’s a little warmer.

 Finally, Rob and I sometimes choose to spend our date nights out enjoying some good, old fashioned entertainment.
 One of our favorite spots is the Coolidge Theater in Coolidge Corner, which is a neat old building in which shows modern movies, old movies, and occasionally live theater.
 Another favorite entertainment venue is the Beantown Comedy Club on the Boston Common, which is a real laugh (ha ha,) and at which I also enjoy student pricing with my BU ID.